Tuesday, 26 August 2014

 © Allen Tiller

-Here is one such example below found in a newspaper.
-I also talked about Eliza Evershed in part one of this series, who was also transferred from Adelaide Gaol, and passed away in Gladstone – seems to be a common theme, doesn't it?
+One such example was reported in the following newspaper article.
+I also mentioned Eliza Evershed in Part One of this series.
+She, too, was transferred from Adelaide Gaol and died at Gladstone.
+It seems to have been a common theme, doesn't it?

 The evidence of the doctor, matron, and the keeper was taken, and a verdict was returned that death occurred from natural causes.